mikeal/centerless/README.md

 like HTTP.
 So, in practice, this is worse than data just being divided by encoding, it's also being divided by transport.

-Centerless brings data and addresses into perfect union such that the resulting cryptography does not depend on a single identifier (center), meaning there is **no single fixed address** in centerless.
-All data representations may structure equivalencies to other resprenentations such that the differentiating characteristics of the encoding are irrelevant as long as they can read bytes that result in compatible proof.
+Centerless uses recusively composable virtual data interfaces so that the cryptography applied to them does not depend on a single identifier (center), meaning there is **no single fixed address** for data in centerless.
+We can then define structured equivalencies between data representations such that the differentiating characteristics of the encoding layer are irrelevant as long as they can read bytes that result in compatible proof.

 If there's a means of cryptographic verification between formats,